puzzler10/constraint_enforcing_reward/README.md

 python run.py
 ```

-The command accepts parameters as flags (check the code for the full list of flags)
+This will run the file with the default parameters that are specified in the init function of Config.py.
+To adjust any of them, you can either change the parameters in this file, or run with specifying parameters as flags, such as
 ```
 python run.py --dataset_name=financial --decode_method_eval=sample --gen_train_temperature=0.85 --kl_coef=0.4 --lr=0.0001 --n_eval_seq=8  --seed=1001
 ```

+The code can log to Weights & Biases (wandb).
+It is disabled by default, which is set by calling `wandb.init(mode="disabled")` in the code.
+To enable WandB, update the config file (see comments in the file) and set the project and entity variables in the Config `__init__` method.

 Other datasets will be downloaded by the script.
 The `./data/` directory contains a simple dataset that is useful for testing.

-The code logs to Weights & Biases (wandb).
-To turn this off, adjust the code so that `wandb.init(mode="disabled")` or set the environment variable WANDB_MODE=disabled.
-Else, set the project and entity variables in the Config `__init__` method.

 To run the baselines, run (for example)
 ```